 I was born in Surgoinsville, TN to a large, Bible-based family.
 Fun fact: the 1984 film The River, starring Mel Gibson and Sissy Spacek (who won an Oscar for her role) was partially filmed in my hometown.
 Even if you haven’t seen the movie, you can imagine what life in a small town like Surgoinsville might be like.

-Dad worked full-time as a quality control supervisor at a glass plant, and was also a tobacco farmer.
+Dad worked full-time as a quality control supervisor at a glass plant and was also a tobacco farmer.
 My early years were spent doing seasonal work alongside my four sisters and two brothers pulling plants, harvesting, and grading tobacco leaves.
 I learned early on that life has a rhythm, and that it’s vital to be aware of the season you are in.

-Mom had her hands full raising seven kids, and she taught me to desperately love God.
+Mom had her hands full raising seven kids, and she taught me to love God.
 Being a mom myself, I can see why she sensed such a need to cry out to the Lord!

-My Seven Year Crisis of Faith.
+My Six Year Crisis of Faith.

 Have you ever felt so embarrassed about a struggle that you never told anyone about it?
 Well, that was me.

 Though God had always been the center of my family’s life, I struggled during my teens about my salvation.
 I couldn’t tell you how many times I got baptized during those six years!